roach88/asteroid/memory-bank/activeContext.md

 ## Current Work Focus

-The project is currently in the initial planning and design phase.
-The feature design document (project brief) has been created, outlining the key features and gameplay mechanics for the Asteroids Roguelike game.
+The project has progressed from the initial planning phase into active implementation.
+The core game structure has been established and significant progress has been made on the first milestone: **Improve Wave Flow & Progression**.

-The immediate focus is to prepare for implementation of the first milestone: **Improve Wave Flow & Progression**.
-This involves creating the core game structure and implementing the wave management systems that will serve as the foundation for the roguelike progression.
+The immediate focus is on completing the remaining features of the first milestone and polishing the currently implemented features, particularly the perk system and elite enemy behaviors.

 ## Recent Changes

-- Created comprehensive project brief detailing:
+- Implemented core game components:

+  - Main game loop with state management system (playing, wave transition, perk selection, game over)
+  - Entity system including Player, Asteroids, Shots
+  - Wave management with difficulty scaling
+  - UI system for game transitions and perk selection

+- Completed key features of the first milestone:

+  - Wave interlude screen with countdown timer
+  - Wave composition scaling with increasing difficulty per wave
-  - Core gameplay mechanics
+  - Transition between gameplay and perk selection

+- Made significant progress on the perk system:

+  - Implemented PerkManager class
+  - Created UI for perk selection between waves
+  - Added player method to apply perks

-  - Roguelike elements (perks, elite enemies)
+- Implemented elite enemy foundation:
-  - Progression system
-  - User experience goals
-  - Technical considerations
-  - Implementation milestones

-- Established memory bank documentation structure to track project progress and maintain contextual understanding
+  - Created EliteAsteroid class extending from base Asteroid
+  - Implemented three elite types (Exploder, Shielded, Swarm Leader)
+  - Added logic for elite spawning based on wave number

 ## Next Steps

-Following the milestone sequence outlined in the project brief:

-1. Begin implementing the core game framework:

-   - Set up basic pygame project structure
-   - Create main game loop
+Following the progress already made:

+1. Complete remaining first milestone features:

+   - Add health regeneration system
+   - Implement boss waves (every 5th wave)

+2. Finalize perk system implementation:

+   - Complete effects for all passive perks
-   - Implement basic player ship and asteroid rendering
+   - Implement active perk mechanics

-2. Develop wave management system:

-   - Wave initialization and completion detection
+   - Balance perk impacts for meaningful choices

+3. Polish elite enemy implementation:

+   - Enhance visual distinction for elite enemies
+   - Fine-tune elite behaviors for better gameplay
-   - Interlude screen between waves
+   - Balance elite spawn rates across waves
-   - Wave countdown timer
-   - Progressive difficulty scaling

-3. Once wave flow is working properly, move on to perk system implementation
+4. Once above items are complete, focus on game polish:
+   - Add more visual feedback for player actions
+   - Improve UI elements for better readability
+   - Add sound effects and potentially background music

 ## Active Decisions and Considerations

 ### Architecture Decisions

-- Determining the best approach to structure the game's component systems
-- Deciding on state management pattern for game flow transitions
-- Planning how to implement a flexible perk system that can be easily extended
+- The game uses a state-based architecture with distinct states for gameplay, wave transitions, perk selection, and game over
+- Entity management is handled through pygame sprite groups for efficient updates and collision detection
+- Wave management is implemented with scaling difficulty based on wave number
+- Elite enemies extend the base asteroid class with specialized behaviors

 ### Design Considerations

-- How to visually communicate wave transitions clearly to the player
-- Creating a clean, intuitive UI for the interlude screens
-- Balancing wave difficulty progression for satisfying gameplay
+- Current visuals for elite enemies need enhancement to make them more distinctive
+- Perk effects need to be balanced to ensure they're impactful without being overpowered
+- Wave difficulty scaling appears to work but may need fine-tuning for better player progression

 ### Technical Considerations

-- Optimizing collision detection for potentially large numbers of entities
-- Planning ahead for how perks will modify player stats and behaviors
+- Collision detection is working but may need optimization as entity count increases
+- Perk implementation currently focuses on passive effects; active perks will require additional input handling
-- Designing an extensible system for elite enemy behaviors
+- Elite enemy behaviors add complexity to asteroid movement patterns

 ### Current Questions

-- What is the best way to structure the wave difficulty scaling to ensure balanced progression?
+- What visual effects would best communicate elite enemy status?
-- How should active perks be triggered (key bindings, automatic effects, etc.)?
+- How should active perks be triggered and what cooldown mechanisms should be implemented?
-- What visual indicators should be used to distinguish elite enemies from regular asteroids?
+- What additional balancing is needed for wave difficulty progression?
+- Should boss waves have unique visuals or behaviors beyond regular elites?

 ## Implementation Approach

-The current plan is to follow an iterative development approach:
+The current development approach follows the planned iterative process:

-1. First implement the basic gameplay loop with simple asteroids and player ship
+1. Core gameplay loop is now functional with wave management
-2. Add wave management and interlude screens
-3. Implement the perk selection UI and basic passive perks
-4. Add elite enemies with unique behaviors
-5. Refine balance and add polish features
+2. Perk system foundation is in place but needs completion
+3. Elite enemies are implemented but need visual and behavioral polish
+4. Next focus will be on completing health regeneration and boss waves
+5. Final polish will focus on visual feedback and balancing

-This approach allows for testing core gameplay before adding the more complex roguelike elements.
+This approach has allowed for testing the core mechanics while gradually layering in the roguelike elements.